You have until May 17 to file your taxes, but processing your return as early as possible, rather than waiting, can save

 See Whether You Need to Adjust Withholding

 You'll know how much of a refund to expect, or the amount you owe the IRS, after you prepare your tax return.
-Adjusting your withholding accordingly for the current year can help you avoid a similar shock in 2022.
+Adjusting your withholding accordingly for the current year can help you avoid a shock in 2022.

 Use a 2021 withholding worksheet to determine how much you should set aside from each paycheck, and update your W-4 accordingly.
 Ask your company's human resources or payroll department for help if you're not sure how to do this.

-It makes a lot of sense to get your tax prep out of the way early in the year, but don't overlook the emotional toll of putting off filing your taxes.
-Wrapping them up well in advance of the due date means that you don't have to deal with the last-minute stress of tax season.
+It makes a lot of sense to get your tax preparation out of the way early in the year, but don't overlook the emotional toll of putting off filing your taxes.
+Wrapping them up well in advance of the due date means that you won't have to deal with the last-minute stress of tax season.